 Crab/lobster claws: Crack them with a nutcracker and the meat taken out with an miniature or oyster fork.

-In a fine dining restaurant, use your knife and forks.
+In a fine dining restaurant, use your knife and fork.

 Pasta or Spaghetti:

-What is undeniably bad manners is slurping in a mouthful of trailing pasta without benefit of twirl or knife.
+What is undeniably bad manners – is slurping in a mouthful of trailing pasta without benefit of twirl or knife.
 It is often loud, and it is never pretty.

 Pineapple: Use a knife and fork to eat fresh pineapple slices.